-Securities is very widely defined under the Securities Order, 2001 ('SO') which provides a framework for the establishment of a financial exchange or exchanges in Brunei, and for the licensing of "dealers".
-The latter may, or may not, be members of an exchange licensed under this Order.
-The terms 'investment adviser' is also very widely defined.
-No person or company, whether based in Brunei or visiting, may offer any form of financial product or investment in any form of security without holding a license granted under the SO.
+Securities are very widely defined under the Securities Order, 2001 (SO) which provides a framework for the establishment of a financial exchange or exchanges in Brunei and for the licensing of dealers.
+The latter may or may not be members of an exchange licensed under the SO.
+The term 'investment adviser' is also very widely defined.
+No person or company, whether based in Brunei or visiting, may offer any form of financial product or investment in any form of security without holding a licence granted under the SO.

-The Minister may by order published in the Gazette require that an exchange shall establish and keep such fidelity fund as he may determine to be administered by the committee on behalf of that exchange.
+By order published in the gazette, the minister may require an exchange to establish and keep such fidelity fund as he determines to be administered by the committee on behalf of that exchange.
 The assets of fidelity fund shall be the property of the exchange but shall be separated from all other property and shall be held in trust for the purposes set out in this Part.
 Provision is also made for appropriate insurance.

 Except as permitted pursuant to the Order, a person shall not act as an investment adviser or hold himself out to be an investment adviser unless he is the holder of an investment adviser's license granted under Part III.
 A person shall not act as an investment representative, who in this Part is referred to as the "representative", unless he is the holder of an investment representative's license under that Part.

 Under the Securities Order, an investment adviser is very widely defined, and includes all persons (including companies) who in or from within Brunei carry on the business of advising others concerning securities or of investments or of investments or portfolio management.
 Also included are those who as part of a regular business issue or promulgate analyses or reports concerning securities.
 Certain institutions are exempted, for example licensed banks, registered newspapers and licensed broadcasters.
 In the latter two cases it is giving of advice, which is relevant.